Glen Loftus: Club and state career

 Loftus was educated at Wesley College, Perth where he took up rowing in 1990.
 His senior club rowing was from the Curtin University Rowing Club from 1994 until his retirement in 2004.
-He won eight West Australian state titles in sculls & sweep-oared boats and was acknowledged as Western Australian Oarsman of the Year in 1998 and 2001.
+He won eight West Australian state titles in sculls and sweep-oared boats and was acknowledged as Western Australian Oarsman of the Year in 1998 and 2001.

 In 1995, 1997 and from 1999 to 2004 Loftus was selected to represent Western Australia in the men's lightweight four contesting the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships.
 He stroked those West Australian fours from 1999 to 2004, including the victorious crew of 2002.

 In Curtin University colours he contested national championship titles at the Australian Rowing Championships on numerous occasions.
-He won the 1999 lightweight double-scull national title and in 2001 & 2002 he won the lightweight coxless pair national championship.
+He won the 1999 lightweight double-scull national title and in 2001 and 2002 he won the lightweight coxless pair national championship.